ilays1998/os2new/README.md

 Q4:

+ A signal is triggered by the shell, which is listening for user input from the keyboard.
+When the user types "kill pid" and presses enter, the shell interprets this as a command to send a signal to the process identified by the given PID.

+ The signal sent by default is SIGTERM, which requests the process to terminate gracefully.

+ The operating system is responsible for handling the signal and informing the application that it should terminate.
+The application can choose how to handle the signal.
+In the case of the default SIGTERM signal, the application may choose to gracefully shut down by saving any unsaved data and closing open files.
+If the application does not respond to the SIGTERM signal, the OS may send a SIGKILL signal, which forcefully terminates the process without allowing it to perform any cleanup actions.

 Q5:

   'real' time refers to the actual amount of time that has passed in the real world, while 'virtual' time refers to a simulated or artificial representation of time.
   One example of using real time is in a program that measures the performance of a system like benchmarks.
 We want to know how much time it takes for an action to occured in real time.
   One scenario were we can use virtual time is games, I myself used 'virtual' time when building a game and.
 I've added slowmotion affect by using virtual time.